Sunday, 5 November 2017

 Sir Walter Scott's 'Waverley', History and the Novel

-After a bit of Russian season last year when I read War & Peace by Tolstoy, and The Karamzov Brothers by Dostoevsky, this year following a holiday to Fort William I've turned to some Scottish Romanticism, first in Robert Louis Stevenson's Kidnapped, and then the novels of Sir Walter Scott.
-First Waverley (1814), Scott's first novel, which I've finished, and next I'm moving onto Ivanhoe, one of his most famous.
+After a bit of Russian season last year, when I read War & Peace by Tolstoy and The Karamzov Brothers by Dostoevsky, this year following a holiday to Fort William, I've turned to some Scottish Romanticism: first in Robert Louis Stevenson's Kidnapped, and then the novels of Sir Walter Scott.
+First, I've finished Waverley (1814), Scott's first novel, and next I'm moving onto Ivanhoe, one of his most famous.

 Waverley is credited with inventing the 'Historical Novel' as a complete genre and it's a great story: packed with Jacobites, Aristocrats, the 1745 uprising of Bonnie Prince Charlie, gorgeous Scottish landscapes and doomed romantic causes.
 I thoroughly recommend it.
 Who said great historical literature has to be hard work, not a rollicking good story?
 Rubbish!

 Unlike most modern novels, Scott the narrator is a huge part of the book.
 He directly addresses the reader with the voice of Walter Scott in 1805, speaking about that time and making the contrast to Sixty Years Since and the events of the novel.
-This is to the point that it makes the 1805 he is speaking from a major layer of content in the book.
-It brings to life a developing Unionist Britain, feeling strangely modern, for whom the Jacobite struggles are already a vanished past drained of any current political venom (that can hence be safely romanticised in fiction).
+This makes the 1805, which he is speaking from, a major layer of content in the book.
+It brings to life a developing Unionist Britain, feeling strangely modern, for whom the Jacobite struggles are already a vanished past drained of any current political venom (and so can hence be safely romanticised in fiction).
 Scott lived until 1832, only a few years before Queen Victoria took the throne and Charles Dickens started publishing, and this 1805 perspective already sounds like a more recognisable, Industrial, Modernist, Imperial era that in turn links to the Britain of the 20th Century and our times.
-Scott is just addressing his contemporaries, but from our perspective 200 years later, this sizeable chunk of narration gives us a window into the life of this as a first historical period as reported by Scott.
+Scott is just addressing his contemporaries, but from our perspective 200 years later, this sizeable chunk of narration gives us a window into the life of the earliest 19th Century as a first historical period reported by Scott.

 The next layer down is the 1715 Jacobite rebellion, a generation earlier.
 The rising for the Old Pretender, the father of Bonnie Prince Charlie, and son of the British King James II.
 Within Waverley itself 1715 is the immediate background driving the current events of 1745 and something which all the older characters were directly involved in.
 This makes it feel very recent in terms of the story.
 And in the meta-context of Scott's narration it is dragged forward into 1805 because then also it is still within the edge of living memory.
 Scott refers to having heard stories from those who were 'out' in 1715, fighting in that rebellion, presumably in Scott's youth of the 1780s.
 This seems remarkable but, in turn, it's like hearing from a First World War veteran in the 1980s (of whom some were still alive into the new Millennium).